Noah Pittman, Associate Dean of Enrollment

 After graduate school, Pittman participated in the College Board's Enrollment Leadership Academy, a monthly professional development program for "rising stars" in enrollment management.
 He also received the Staff Gold Medal Award from the university's Office of Nationally Competitive Awards in 2016.
-Currently, Pittman serves on the executive committee of the Alpha of Arkansas Chapter of Phi Beta Kappa along with the Provost's Enrollment Advisory Committee.
+Currently, Pittman is an appointed member of the College Board's Southwestern Regional Council and also serves on the Southern Association for College Admissions Counseling's Extending the Dream Grants Committee.
+At the University of Arkansas, Pittman is the vice president of the Alpha of Arkansas chapter of Phi Beta Kappa.
 In his free time, Pittman enjoys spending time with his family all over Northwest Arkansas, watching old episodes of The Office, and losing his voice at Razorback sporting events.
-He is a lifelong (and long-suffering) fan of the Atlanta Braves.
+He is also a lifelong fan of the Atlanta Braves.